LorenzoPiazza/Tabroot/README.md

 # Tabroot Project
 #### Hi!
 We're Team Tabroot and this is an AI software capable of playing to the Tablut board game.
-#### This Player will join the competition proposed by the AI course in the Master's degree of Software Engineer in UNIBO.
+#### This Player will join the competition proposed by the AI course of the Master's degree in Computer Engineering in UNIBO.